jiyamaryjoseph/Image-Prediction/README.md

                3. Nita Ambani
                4. Opera Winfrey
                5. Priyanka Chopra
- I collect all these  dataset images from google..
+ source: google image (webscrapping with the help of fatkun-batch)

 #####               :myrole_model_predic.ipynb
  This is the model for predicting the faces of my favourate rolemodels.After reading,changing to two diamention(i.e:from color to grey),detect the eyes and frontal face through cascadeclassifier.after detecting face and eyes,we cropped the image and make a folder in dataset and save.
       Then images go through wavelet transformation and combain the raw image and wavelet image  and keep it as X for training.And y is took as corresponding number of personality..
- On traing we took SVM for training by the method of gridsearching..we got 100% accuracy score.save this model as pickle file.
+ On traing we took SVM for training by the method of gridsearching..we got 98% accuracy score.save this model as pickle file.

 ##              Server
 consists of

-#####             :server.py
+####             :server.py
  This the server file for running the project..
 Flask is a small and lightweight Python web framework that provides useful tools and features that make creating web applications in Python easier.
 It gives developers flexibility and is a more accessible framework for new developers since you can build a web application quickly using only a single Python file.
-#####             :utils.py
+####             :utils.py
 Whenever a common block of code needs to be used from multiple places, we can create utils class.Here we are doing classifying image..and loading artifacts..etc..

 #####             : wavelet.py